-The master’s programme in International Design Business Management (IDBM) is a 120 ECTS credit joint offering between the Aalto University School of Arts, Design and Architecture, School of Science, and School of Business.
+The master’s programme in International Design Business Management (IDBM) is a joint teaching and research platform of all the Aalto University schools (School of Arts, Design and Architecture, School of Business, and schools of science and technology).
 The programme is taught completely in English.
-The first year of studies consists of a set of intensive compulsory study modules in all three schools and requires full time commitment.
+The first year of studies consists of a set of intensive compulsory study modules in all three fields and requires full time commitment.
 The second year of studies is more flexible to meet individual needs and interests.

 IDBM educates students with arts, business, science and engineering backgrounds as T-shaped professionals providing them with a strategic view into creative leadership and management of international design-centric businesses, operations, and product and service development.
 The objective is to gain knowledge in multiple disciplines and to learn to connect one’s own disciplinary expertise to a wider multi-disciplinary, inter-disciplinary and trans-disciplinary design business framework.
 The global approach of IDBM programme prepares students to work in multi-cultural settings and collaborate across national and cultural boundaries.
 Graduates of the IDBM programme will be able to manage and lead initiatives and other individuals in order to undertake new business ventures within global environments.